MicrosoftDocs/CommunityToolkit/docs/mvvm/MigratingFromMvvmLight.md

 The following steps focus on migrating your existing components which take advantage of the `RelayCommand` of the MvvmLight Toolkit.

-The Windows Community Toolkit MVVM framework provides a [`RelayCommand`](RelayCommand.md) type that provides like-for-like functionality taking advantage of the `ICommand` System interface.
+The MVVM Toolkit provides a [`RelayCommand`](RelayCommand.md) type that provides like-for-like functionality taking advantage of the `ICommand` System interface.

 Below are a list of migrations that will need to be performed if being used in your current solution.
 Where a method or property isn't listed, there is a direct replacement with the same name in the MVVM Toolkit and there is no change required.